 A flight by light aircraft brings us to the private Linyanti Reserve, one of the best wildlife-viewing regions in Botswana.
 We're based at Savuti Camp in the southern part of the reserve, on the banks of the Savute Channel (yes, two different spellings), an elusive waterway that ebbs and flows creating an ever-shifting habitat for a wide range of game.
 This is the heart of a legendary wildlife region best known for its large number of predators, as well as one of Africa’s biggest elephant populations.
 Elephants thrive in the mopane woodlands, especially in winter when they number in the thousands.
 Besides the typical plains game, the region sustains strong concentrations of roan, sable antelope and southern giraffe.
 All the predators are found in the area—lion, leopard, cheetah, spotted hyena and wild dog, and we'll photograph them on day and night drives, walks with an armed guide, and from several strategically placed hides.
 We also get an opportunity for aerial photography of the vast landscape and abundant game on another doors-off helicopter safari during our stay in Linyanti.

-Days 15-17: Hwange National Park, Zimbabwe / Victoria Falls Helicopter Flightseeing
+Days 15-17: Kasane / Victoria Falls Helicopter Flightseeing / Hwange National Park, Zimbabwe

-Fly this morning into Zimbabwe, with a thrilling aerial photography opportunity over Victoria Falls en route.
+After clearing immigration in Kasane this morning, we fly to Zimbabwe, with a thrilling aerial photography opportunity over Victoria Falls en route.
 As part of our helicopter transit, we spend 20-25 minutes shooting the mile-wide cataract from varied angles on a doors-off flight.
-Then it's on to land in Hwange National Park, our final safari focus.
+Then we transfer to a fixed-wing aircraft for more aerial sightseeing before landing in Hwange National Park, our final safari focus.
 Bordering Botswana and the Kalahari Desert, Hwange is Zimbabwe's largest national park, harboring one of Africa's biggest and most diverse wildlife populations.
 Its 5,600 square miles are comprised of varied habitats—desert sandveld with teak and mopane woodlands, vast grasslands, and dry acacia scrub interspersed with salt pans and granite outcrops.
 Hwange's great herds of elephant and Cape buffalo, tens of thousands strong, are a spectacle.
 Its vital predator population includes lion, leopard, cheetah, wild dog, hyena, black-backed jackal, bat-eared fox and more.
 The area’s many waterholes attract wildlife in huge concentrations, especially during winter, when animals come in a steady parade to quench their thirst.
 Frequently on view are zebra, giraffe, sable, roan, blue wildebeest, impala and endangered gemsbok.
 White rhinos are another special sight, with several having recently been translocated into the park.
 The variety of birdlife is among the best in Africa, with more than 400 species.
 The photography prospects are endless!
 While our focus is game drives, bush walks with renowned guides are a highlight, as safety permits.

-Day 18: Hwange / Kasane / Victoria Falls / Depart
+Day 18: Hwange / Victoria Falls / Depart

-Our African photo safari comes to a close this morning as we travel from Hwange to the airport in Kasane, just over the border in Botswana, to meet departing international flights.
+Our African photo safari comes to a close this morning as we travel from Hwange to the airport in Victoria Falls to meet departing international flights.